 If any competitor chose to manufacture their products outside of China, they could not simply compete on price!
 That would make them go out of business!

 By the 2010s, one-third of all products on the planet were manufactured in China.
-And within the span of 50 years since 1970’s, China has turned itself around from a nation of farmers to a nation that has the second largest economy in the world behind the United States.
+And within the span of 50 years since the 1970’s, China has turned itself around from a nation of farmers to a nation that has the second largest economy in the world behind the United States.

 Now despite all of this success, there have been a few strange things that have happened over the past few years.
-We are talking about things before COVID 19 effect on economy, and things that have started to ruffle some feathers in China’s crown.
+We are talking about things just before the COVID 19 effect on economy, and things that have started to ruffle some feathers in China’s crown.